Torrejón de Ardoz: History

 While there is no certainty of the origin of Torrejón de Ardoz, it probably dates from the 12th century, associated to fortifications built to protect Alcalá de Henares.
 It was part of the Land of Alcalá for all purposes until 1554, when it was granted the status of town.

+In the 16th century, the Casa Grande was built, where several Spanish princes stayed while studying at the University of Alcala.

 In 1843 it was the place of a short battle between general Ramón Narvaez and senator Antonio Seoane, as part of the rebellion against Espartero.

 The United States Air Force jointly occupied the Torrejón Air Base, installed in 1955, under agreements made with Francisco Franco.
 The base was subject of criticism since its beginnings and a meeting place of pacifist demonstrations attended by progressives and ecologists.

 One of the election platforms of Felipe González's Spanish Socialist Workers' Party (PSOE) was to close the base to the American fighter wing.
 Once González became prime minister, the lease of the then 401st Tactical Fighter Wing (now the 401st Air Expeditionary Group) was not renewed and the F-16 fighter wing left the base in the early 1990s.

+At the end of the 20th century, the city experienced strong industrial growth, which attracted thousands of workers.
+This led to rapid urban growth.